-An October 5, 2017 headline from the business section of the New York Times gave Ajeya Shiva reason to celebrate: Payday Lending Faces Tough New Restrictions By Consumer Agency.
+An October 5, 2017 headline from the business section of the New York Times gave Ajeya S. reason to celebrate: Payday Lending Faces Tough New Restrictions By Consumer Agency.

-Payday loans make Shiva angry.
+Payday loans make Ajeya angry.
 He believes that payday lenders “misuse, abuse and manipulate” vulnerable sections of society.
-“Payday lending systematically creates debt traps and ruins families and communities,” Shiva commented when he first read a November 2016 article that KWHS wrote about payday lending (see sidebar for Related KWHS Stories).
+“Payday lending systematically creates debt traps and ruins families and communities,” Ajeya commented when he first read a November 2016 article that KWHS wrote about payday lending (see side toolkit for Related KWHS Stories).

 A Threat to Your Financial Health

-Why the deep interest in lending from a 17-year-old who isn’t even old enough to take out a payday loan?
+Why does a 17-year-old who isn’t even old enough to take out a payday loan care so much?
 Two words: financial literacy.

 Knowledge@Wharton High School talks a lot about this concept that means learning to manage money well.
 Financial literacy is a deep understanding of how money works in the world, including basic concepts like earning and saving, as well as more complex ideas like inflation and compound interest.
 People who are financially literate are better able to use knowledge and skills to make informed decisions about their finances and manage money effectively throughout their lifetime.

-But we don’t always address why it’s important to understand all aspects of personal finance, from the money in your wallet to the vast network of people and companies who guide, enable and support the financial decisions you make in life.
-The main reason is that knowledge is power — power that will help you avoid the financial pitfalls that dot the landscape of your life after high school, and give you the tools to navigate a system that is not always kind to consumers.
+But we don’t always address why it’s important to understand all aspects of personal finance, from the money in your wallet to the vast network of professionals and companies who guide, enable and support the financial decisions you make in life.
+The main reason is that knowledge is power — power that will help you avoid the financial pitfalls that dot the landscape of your life after high school.
+And power that will give you the tools to navigate a system that is not always kind to consumers.

-What is financial literacy and why does Ajeya Shiva feel so strongly about the connection between financial literacy and payday loans?
+What is financial literacy and why does Ajeya S. feel so strongly about the connection between financial literacy and payday loans?

 Gooding says, "So many people get in trouble with money and it puts them in such a bad spot.
 This is the common denominator for so many other problems.”
 What types of problems do you think he's alluding to?
 How can financial woes have a snowball effect?